centreon/centreon-documentation/en/monitoring/snmptraps/snmp_traps_enable.md

 1;
 ```

-You can also map the folder in the RAM, by adding the following line in the file: **/etc/fstab**:
+You can also map the folder in the RAM, by adding the following line in the file **/etc/fstab**:
 ```Bash
 tmpfs /var/spool/centreontrapd      tmpfs defaults,size=512m 0 0
 ```